-- Purchase permits or gun sales records can be placed in a drop box in the Front Lobby or mailed to the Sheriff’s Office at 405 N. Winter St. Adrian, MI 49221.
+- A drop box will be available during office hours to place purchase permits or gun sales records, or they can be mailed to the Sheriff’s Office at 405 N. Winter St. Adrian, MI 49221.

 - Copies of Complaint or Crash Reports can be requested either by mail or through the county website.

-We would like to encourage the public to call to confirm that they have everything that they need for us to assist them in a timely manner before they make the trip to the Sheriff’s Office.
+- We would like to encourage the public to call to confirm that they have everything that they need for us to assist them in a timely manner before they make the trip to the Sheriff’s Office.
 The Records Unit can be reached by phone at 517-263-0524 ext.
-2052 or by email at firstname.lastname@example.org.
+2052 or by email.

-The Records Division is staffed by four clerks, under the supervision of the Lieutenant and is responsible for the orderly keeping and efficient processing of all department incident reports, firearm permits and registrations, fingerprints for identity purposes, background checks, sex offender registrations, accident reports, jail payments, traffic citations and requests.
+The Records Division is staffed by four clerks and is responsible for the orderly keeping and efficient processing of all department incident reports, firearm permits and registrations, fingerprints for identity purposes, background checks, sex offender registrations, accident reports, jail payments, traffic citations and requests.

 Once a report is received, the Records Division’s function is to enter case information into the computer.
 This allows Sheriff’s Office personnel future access to specific information in each case.
 It also allows incident and accident reports to be retrieved and made available upon request to the public through the Freedom of Information Act (FOIA).